Synthetify/synthetify-protocol/docs/docs/connect-to-wallet.md

 ### Disconnection

-To disconnect click the downward arrow on the right side of your wallet address to expand options and choose Disconnect.
+To disconnect click the downward arrow on the right side of your wallet address to expand options list and choose Disconnect.

 ![Disconnection](/img/docs/disconnection.png)